- Chart

 Competitive Landscape

-UniFirst faces strong competition from Cintas and Aramark, both of which are larger and more diversified.
-UniFirst differentiates itself through customer service and specialized solutions.
+UniFirst faces intense competition from Cintas and Aramark, which are larger and more diversified.
+UniFirst differentiates itself through customer service and specialization in certain industries.

 Major Acquisitions

-- Strategic Rationale: Expanded UniFirst's market presence in the Southern United States.
+- Strategic Rationale: Expanded UniFirst's presence in the Midwest and added new customers.

 Growth Trajectory and Initiatives